Stewart Parker: Career

 Parker’s playwriting career began in earnest when his play Spokesong was the runaway success of the 1975 Dublin Theatre Festival.
-A production the following year in London at the Kings Head Theatre subsequently transferred to the West End.
+A production the following year in London at the King's Head Theatre subsequently transferred to the West End.
 The play was then produced at the Long Wharf Theatre in New Haven, Connecticut, in 1978 and by New York City’s Circle in the Square Theatre in 1979, as well as in numerous other venues around the world.

-Parker’s second play, Catchpenny Twist, was produced by the Abbey Theatre in Dublin in 1977, which also produced Nightshade, his exploration of death and dying conveyed through the prism of stage magic, in 1980.
+Parker's second play, Catchpenny Twist, was produced by the Abbey Theatre in Dublin in 1977, which also produced Nightshade, his exploration of death and dying conveyed through the prism of stage magic, in 1980.
 By this time, Parker had also established himself as a television dramatist, with the BBC Play for Today series airing Catchpenny Twist in 1977, the same year it premiered on stage.
 In 1979, Parker’s television play I'm a Dreamer Montreal, produced by Thames Television, won the Christopher Ewart-Biggs Memorial Prize.

-The history of Ireland was one of Parker’s chief sources of dramatic material.
+The history of Ireland was one of Parker's chief sources of dramatic material.
 Heavenly Bodies, commissioned by the Birmingham Rep, centred on the 19th-century theatrical entrepreneur Dion Boucicault and focused on the complexities of Irish national identity and literary recognition.
 Northern Star, produced by the Lyric Theatre, Belfast in 1984, is the story of the United Irishmen and the doomed Rebellion of 1798, told through the life of Belfast revolutionary Henry Joy McCracken.
 Uniting political and theatre history, the narrative is developed through at least seven different ages or styles of Irish theatre, from George Farquhar to Samuel Beckett.